frapplecat/moonup/README.md

 <br>

 # LOGO & HEADINGS
-* I created the logo and headings in Adobe Illustrator, outlining the Rubik Moonrocks font, and exported as .svg
+* I created the logo and headings in Adobe Illustrator, outlined the Rubik Moonrocks font, and exported as .svg

 ![logo](readme-images/moonuplogoheading1.png)<br>